Peter Doyle (bishop)

 Peter John Haworth Doyle (born 3 May 1944) is the retired Roman Catholic bishop of Northampton.

 Early life

 Doyle was born on 3 May 1944 in Wilpshire, Lancashire, the son of John Robert Doyle and his wife Alice Gertrude (née Haworth) Doyle was educated at St Ignatius' College, Stamford Hill, London, before ordination as a priest in 1968.

 Career

 Doyle was a curate at Portsmouth and Windsor from 1968 to 1975, then administrator of the Cathedral of St John the Evangelist, Portsmouth, 1975 to 1987, parish priest of St Joseph's, Maidenhead, 1987 to 1991 and of St Peter's, Winchester, 1991 to 2005, and concurrently a canon of St John's Cathedral, Portsmouth, from 1983 to 2005.

 Doyle's appointment to Northampton was Pope Benedict XVI's first senior appointment in the Roman Catholic Church in Britain.
 He was consecrated at Northampton Cathedral on 28 June 2005 by Cormac Murphy-O'Connor.
+He retired in 2020 and returned to live in Hampshire.